kaopanboonyuen/panboonyuen_professional_website/content/blog/_index.md

   image: ""
 ---

-👋 Hi, this is **Kao**.
-I'm leading a team at MARS focused on **practical AI**, and I'm also sharing my learning notes here on the blog.
-You can gauge how much ChatGPT is involved in my posts by looking at the number of grammar errors. 🥱
+👋 Hi, I'm Kao.
+I'm passionate about learning representations and diving deep into the world of practical AI.
+I share my insights and research notes here on the blog.